(Book 1: Lights, Captura, Action)

 Ravi tried to stop him.
 ‘Hey, I never agreed—’

 ‘If you have a better plan, spit it out,’ Subro cut him short.
 ‘Otherwise, this is our best course of action!’

 ‘I guess,’ was Subro’s answer.
 ‘Would ten at night be too late for your uncle?’

 ‘Hmm, should be fine.
-He usually works late, anyway.
+He usually works late.
 I’ll see you guys at night then.’

-As Subro and Madhu discussed where to meet up, Ravi couldn’t help but feel uneasy about the idea.
-He had no arguments that would convince them otherwise, though, so he kept quiet.
+As Subro and Madhu discussed where to meet up, Ravi couldn’t help but feel uneasy.
+He had no arguments that would convince them otherwise, so he kept quiet.

 Time will tell, he thought.